SplitmediaLabsLimited/xui-old/guide/getting-started.md

 });
 ```

 To make things easier, we have provided some tools to easily create your first plugin.
+To learn more, click [here](https://github.com/SplitmediaLabsLimited/xui/blob/gh-pages/guide/tooling.md)

 ## <a name="source"></a> Developing source plugins